 There is a reason that I have two separate talks on this.
 First, I have a session which is focused on how to use Hugo and the architecture behind cloudwithchris.com.
 Secondly, I have a session which is focused on how to deploy that architecture to as a storage using GitHub Actions.
 Azure Static Web Apps were not an option when I began my journey creating Cloud with Chris, but would have made it a significantly simpler process.

-Now, one of the main points that I raise in my usual talk on hosting websites using the Static Content Hosting pattern is the significant cost-benefit of doing this.
+Now, one of the main points that I raise in my usual talk on hosting sites using the Static Content Hosting pattern is the significant cost-benefit of doing this.
 In an average month, I spend less than £5 for the entire end-to-end running of my environments.
 Yes, environments plural - that includes Preview, Staging and production, and also includes the cost of streaming my audio files to third party platforms like Apple Podcasts, Google Podcasts, Spotify and consumed directly from www.cloudwithchris.com.

 So, what’s the cost of Azure Static Web Apps?
 Or rather, how is it billed?
 There are two options -